 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

 Breast lift surgery is designed to reshape and tighten the breast contour by removing excess skin.
 This gives the breasts a more firm and raised appearance.
 A breast lift can also reduce the size of the areola, which can become enlarged over time.

 Breast lift surgery is a highly individualised procedure and may not be suitable for everyone.
 Always talk to your Specialist Plastic Surgeon before making a decision.
-Your Specialist Plastic Surgeon will assess your condition and general health, and plan the treatment that is best suited to you.

 Before you decide on breast lift surgery, there are some important issues to keep in mind:

 - Breast lift surgery does not significantly change the size of your breasts or round out the upper part of your breast.
 If you want your breasts to look fuller or smaller, you might want to consider either breast augmentation or breast reduction surgery

 - Surgeons generally recommend waiting until breast development, child birth and breastfeeding have stopped before undertaking breast lift surgery

 - Although breasts of any size can be lifted, the results may not be as long-lasting in women with heavier breasts

 A breast lift may be a good option for you if: